GWC-UNCC/Girls-Who-Code-at-UNCC/content/portfolio/gwc-website-project.md

 project_images: ["images/projects/project-details-image-one.jpg", "images/projects/project-details-image-two.jpg"]
 ---

 **WE DID IT!** As of May 2nd, 2022, our GWC Web Team has officially launched this new website for our organization!

-This project has been a labor of love of our Team Lead, Ashley Harmon, since her initial prototype creation in 2020 and initial single-page site in 2021.
-And with the help of our Spring 2022 Web Team, it has finally come into fruition for it's initial launch!
 You can see all of the amazing people involved in this project and learn more about the process below.
 ### Shout Outs
 We are __so proud__ of our Web Team that put in so much time and effort to learn to design and develop this website:
 ##### Ashley Harmon